ChadCalcote/chadcalcote/README.md

 ## Globetrotter, Engineer, & Friend to the World
 - ✍ You can find my projects here [portfolio]
 - 🎵  I’m currently writing my first ukulele song
-- 💻  I’m currently diving more into Redux
 - 💼  I’m looking for new work in tech
 - 💬  Ask me about ...
 Flask
 - 😄  Pronouns: He/Him